 - Flexibility.
 There’s no fixed contract with World Words, so if you find you’re available for one day’s work one week but can take on three days’ work the next, we’ll do our best to accommodate you.

 - Regular work.
 World Words already has a large client base, which has grown year on year, so our contributors are regularly offered repeat and/or ongoing projects.

 - No admin.
 World Words secures new clients, pitches new ideas and makes any of the minor edits requested by clients, saving you those hours of tedious admin usually associated with freelance work.

 - Exposure.
 You’ll write for major travel clients, from international magazines to major travel brands, providing a boost to your CV and portfolio.
 And we do all the networking and marketing for you.

 - Quick payment.
-You will invoice for completed work at the end of each month and be paid within 28 days.
+You will invoice for completed work at the end of each month and guaranteed to be paid within 28 days (it’s usually less).

 - Work from home.
 You can complete World Words projects wherever you are and whenever you want.

 Here are some of the most common questions asked by new World Words contributors.

 World Words is an expert travel content writing agency.
 In fact, we are the only content agency that exclusively specialises in travel writing.
 Our in-house team of travel writers and editors works with freelance travel writers to produce high quality travel content for our clients.
 Here’s some more salesy stuff about World Words.

 We create original travel content that informs, instructs and inspires, from feature articles that get travellers talking to destination guides that shape adventures.
 Here are just some of the writing and editing services we provide.

 What would I be writing?